Canada in Korea

-With much of the media focused on North Korea here in the latter part of 2017, it’s important to look back at the history of the conflict and Canada’s influence on it.
+With much of the recent media attention being on North Korea, it’s important to look back at the history of the conflict and Canada’s influence on it.

 Following Korea’s liberation from Japan by the Soviet Union at the closing of the Second World War, a dividing line backed by military units from opposing sides of the Cold War developed between the Communist North and the Capitalist South.
 This separation would not last long, as both sides desired the unification of the Korean peninsula.